 Even the supposed "experts" on parenting have strongly disagreed among themselves.
 Over the last century, we have seen wild swings of the pendulum among those who claim to know the answers.
-Society has debated as to what is most important in parenting: developing self-esteem or self-control?
-Those who believe self-control is the primary value subscribe to what can be called the authoritarian method of parenting, where: "The parent's word is law, not to be questioned, and misconduct brings strict punishment.
-Authoritarian parents seem aloof from their children, showing little affection or nurturance.
-Maturity demands are high, and parent-child communication is rather low" (The Developing Person Through the Life Span, Kathleen Berger, p.
+Society has debated as to which is most important in parenting-developing self-esteem or self-control?
+Those who believe self-control is the primary value subscribe to what can be called the authoritarian method of parenting, where "parents' word is law, not to be questioned.
+Misconduct brings strict punishment....
+Demands for maturity are high.
+Authoritarian parents communicate their rules and standards, but communication is not interactive: discussion about emotions is especially rare....
+Although they love and care about their children, authoritarian parents seem aloof, showing little affection or nurturance" (Kathleen Berger, The Developing Person Through the Life Span, p.
 287).

 Of course, these traits are a mixture of good and bad.
 When misconduct brings consistent punishment, the demand for maturity is high.
-However, studies show: "Children whose parents are authoritarian are likely to be obedient but not happy" (ibid., p.
-288).
+However, studies show that authoritarian parents "raise children who are likely to be conscientious, obedient, and quiet; however, the children are not especially happy.
+They are more likely to feel guilty or depressed" (Berger).

-In the early years of our family (which included two girls and two boys, seven years apart), I leaned too much to the authoritarian model, though I have since changed significantly.
+In the early years of our family (which included two girls and two boys, seven years apart), I leaned too much on the authoritarian model, though I have since changed significantly.
 Fortunately for our children, my wife was more balanced from the beginning, and added a nurturing dimension.

-In contrast to those who most value self-control, parents who consider self-esteem the primary goal of parenting tend to subscribe to the permissive method, in which: "The parents make few demands on their children, hiding any impatience they feel.
-Discipline is lax.
-Parents are nurturant, accepting and communicating well with offspring.
-They make few maturity demands because they view themselves as available to help their children but not as responsible for shaping how their offspring turn out" (ibid., p.
-287).
+In contrast to those who most value self-control, parents who consider self-esteem the primary goal of parenting tend to subscribe to the permissive method, in which "parents make few demands, hiding any impatience they feel.
+Discipline is lax because expectations for maturity are low.
+Permissive parents are nurturant and accepting.
+They listen to whatever their offspring say, and they share their own emotions without restrictions.
+They view themselves as available to help their children but not as responsible for shaping how their children turn out" (Berger).

 Here, again, these traits are a mixture of both good and bad.
 The positive aspects are that parents are nurturant and accepting, communicate well with their children, and view themselves as available to them.
-The negative aspects are that these parents make few demands on their children, hiding any impatience they feel, and making few demands of maturity.
+The negative aspects are that these parents make few demands on their children, hiding any impatience they feel and making few demands of maturity.
 Such parents do not view themselves as responsible for shaping how their offspring turn out.
-Amazingly, studies show that: "those whose parents are permissive are likely to be even less happy and... lack self-control" (ibid., p.
-288).
+Amazingly, studies show that permissive parents "raise children who are likely to be even less happy and to lack self-control" (Berger).

-So which is the most important goal in parenting: developing self-esteem or self-control?
+So, which is the most important goal in parenting-developing self-esteem or self-control?
 Is the authoritarian or the permissive model the best method of parenting?
-Parents' answer to this question tends to determine their style of parenting, and the end of the pendulum to which they swing.
+Parents' answer to this question tends to determine their style of parenting and the end of the pendulum to which they swing.
 Those who consider self-esteem the crucial factor in human development tend to be more permissive in parenting, while those who are convinced that self-control is the crucial factor in life tend to be much more authoritarian.

-A similar question might be phrased: When pouring a concrete foundation, which is more important, the cement powder composed of minerals, sand and rock, or the water that mixes into the powder?
+A similar question might be phrased this way: "When pouring a concrete foundation, which is more important-the cement powder composed of minerals, sand, and rock, or the water that mixes into the powder?

-In fact, both are needed to make a strong lasting foundation.
+In fact, both are needed to make a strong, lasting foundation.
 The proportions of water and powder must be properly balanced to have any lasting strength.
 Too much water and not enough cement will make a very weak foundation.
 Too much cement and too little water will produce a weak and crumbly foundation.
 Both are crucial for lasting strength.